magento/devdocs/src/guides/v2.4/graphql/mutations/create-requisition-list.md

 ## Output attributes

-The `createRequisitionList` mutation returns the new requisition list after creating a list for the logged in customer.
+The `createRequisitionList` mutation returns the new requisition list.

 Attribute |  Data Type | Description
 --- | --- | ---